guettli/bash-strict-mode/README.md

 The link explains why you should not use `set -Eeuo pipefail` everywhere.

 I disagree.
-The strict mode has consequences, and dealing with these consequences requires some extra typing.
+Strict mode has consequences, and dealing with these consequences requires some extra typing.
 But typing is not the bottleneck.
 I prefer to type a bit more if it results in more reliable Bash scripts.

-## Bash Strict Mode: Handle unset variables
+## Bash Strict Mode: Handle Unset Variables

 This would fail in strict mode if `FOO` is not set: